Jayson-Fong/Khaopiak/README.md

 > [!WARNING]
 > Endpoints that require sending a mnemonic to the server should **only** send server-generated mnemonics, and not ones
 > generated locally, which can compromise end-to-end encryption.
+All examples do not use the Khaopiak server's PKI
+> encryption, which may lead to internal data leakage if your device trusts an untrustworthy root certificate.

 #### Uploading files